 Ultimately, we must open our hearts and minds to see the world as an interconnected, inter-related series of interactions, and connections.
 To restore care and compassion.
 Einstein said it well: “Our task must be to free ourselves … by widening our circles of compassion to embrace all living creatures and the whole of nature in its beauty.”

-Please contact Dawna Jones if you are drawn to support, or co-create a better version of emerging reality. dawna at
+Please contact Dawna Jones if you are drawn to co-create a better version of the emerging reality. dawna at